-By far the most common pool shape is a rectangle.
-This shape seems best for facilitating different water depths, and fits efficiently and attractively in most yards.
+- Rectangle: This is by far the most common shape and seems best for facilitating different water depths.
+It also fits efficiently and attractively in most yards.
 Many other pool shapes are simply variations on the rectangular shape.

-Square and round pools are alternatives for people who don't have a lot of space, or don't want to devote a lot of it to a pool.
+- Square and round pools: alternatives for people who don't have a lot of space, or don't want to devote a lot of it to a pool

 Deciding on a pool design is largely a matter of personal preference, but there are a few limitations and guidelines to keep in mind.
 First and foremost, there's the amount of space you have to work with.
 If your backyard is small, then a smaller pool with a compact shape may be the best choice.

 Also, think about who will be using the pool and how they'll be using it.
 If the pool is primarily for exercise, then you generally want a long and relatively deep pool to make laps easier.
 If it's more for kids, then a small and shallow pool will do.
 Finally, if it's all about luxury, then you might want a rounded or freeform pool with strong aesthetic appeal.

 Speaking of aesthetics, the position of the pool relative to your house is a factor to consider.
 If the pool is close to the house, you might want to go with the sharper angles of a rectangular or square pool in order to match the man-made contours of your home.
 If the pool is more of a standalone feature, curved corners and/or freeform shapes make it look more natural and blend into the scenery.

 Ultimately, the choice is up to you.
 Knowing some of the basic principles and popular designs is just a launching point for coming up with a plan that suits you and your home.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.